avianarios/codigo_DWEC/unidad 5/4.-BOM/readme.md

 The `sessionStorage` object allows temporary data storage in the browser for the duration of the page session.
 Data stored in `sessionStorage` is deleted when the browser tab or window is closed.

 ## Main Features

-1. **Lifetime**: Data stored in `sessionStorage` only persists during the page session.
+1. **Lifetime**: The data is only valid for the duration of the page session.
 If the browser tab or window is closed, the data is lost.
-2. **Storage by origin**: Data is associated with the origin (protocol + domain + port).
-This means a website cannot access another website's data.
+2. **Scope**: Only pages of the same origin (protocol + domain + port) can access the data.
-3. **Capacity**: Most modern browsers allow storing up to **5 MB** of data per origin.
+3. **Capacity**: Most modern browsers allow up to **5 MB** of data to be stored per origin.
-4. **Stores only strings**: `sessionStorage` can only store data in string format.
-To store objects or arrays, they must be converted to JSON.
+4. **Data type**: Only text strings (`string`) can be stored.
+To store objects, they must be converted to text.
-5. **Synchronization**: Data in `sessionStorage` is only available to the tab that created it.
-Any other tab cannot access the data, even if it is from the same origin.
+5. **Availability**: Data is only available to the tab that created it.
+Any other tab can NOT access the data, even if it comes from the same source.

 Examples:
   - Same tab, same origin: